dnsimple/chef-dnsimple/.github/ISSUE_TEMPLATE/1-generic-issue.md

 ## Description

-Brief summary of the problem and what needs to be done.
+Description of the problem, with any relevant context to better understand the issue.

 ## Expected Behavior or Outcome